semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

 Create a `Greeter` contract that uses the `Semaphore.sol` contract:

-1. Replace the content of `Greeter.sol` with the following:
+1. Rename `Lock.sol` to `Greeter.sol` and replace the content with the following:

     ```solidity title="./contracts/Greeter.sol"
     //SPDX-License-Identifier: MIT